vsellappa/HDF-Workshop/README.md

   ![Image](https://github.com/apsaltis/HDF-Workshop/raw/master/lab1.png)
   A template for this flow can be found [here](https://raw.githubusercontent.com/apsaltis/HDF-Workshop/master/templates/HDF-Workshop_Lab1-Flow.xml)

+1. With a blank canvas, click on the Configuration gear icon in the Operate box on the left side of the UI:

   - Step 1: Add a ConnectWebSocket processor to the cavas